What Webb will observe

 The Sun and other stars change drastically throughout their lifetimes, which can last billions of years.
 Learning more about their life cycles can help us better understand everything around us, even the elements that make up our bodies.

 Throughout many stages of their lives, stars are shrouded in dense clouds of dust and gas that visible light cannot penetrate.
-Webb's infrared instruments will be able to peer through those clouds and gas, shedding light on previously unseen stages of stars' life cycles.
+Webb's infrared instruments can peer through those clouds and gas, shedding light on previously unseen stages of stars' life cycles.

 As stars burn their fuel and eventually die in impressive explosions, they create, recycle and redistribute the raw building blocks of the universe.
 Depending on the mass of a star, its life can end in a few different ways.